Noaozer/NoaRepo/.swm/swmd-qa-test.4xwjb.sw.md

 21. A token followed by `)` - the parenthesis is hidden

-22.  `|` (table?) in the context breaks the token breaks
+22. If you have smart token from line with | , the smart token is corrupted inside table

+23.  link to doc inside table is broken if doc name contains | - have a doc whose name has | and add link to it inside table

+24.  using || inside table creates extra columns - view after commit

-23.  token with brackets breaks on draft
+25.  token with brackets breaks on draft

-24. Typescript tokens with the type declarations adds a \`;' without the user writing it
+26. Typescript tokens with the type declarations adds a \`;' without the user writing it

-25. Tokens: starting with / doesn't allow you to select the rest of the string
+27. Tokens: starting with / doesn't allow you to select the rest of the string

-26.  smart token starting with ^ rendered badly
+28.  smart token starting with ^ rendered badly

-27.  smart tokens are saved with -1 wordIndexes - bug with global tokens that mis-parses words that have, for instance, a point inside of them.
+29.  smart tokens are saved with -1 wordIndexes - bug with global tokens that mis-parses words that have, for instance, a point inside of them.
 These tokens receive a -1 in their wordIndex - which is a bug

-28.  text rows should be shorter - split long rows - have a newline after 80 characters
+30.  text rows should be shorter - split long rows - have a newline after 80 characters

-29. View Doc Diff | Enhance CR experience when reviewing non-code changes in Swimm doc
+31. View Doc Diff | Enhance CR experience when reviewing non-code changes in Swimm doc

-30. Playlist External File (MD) | When viewing remote MD file that contains relative image - fails to view
+32. Playlist External File (MD) | When viewing remote MD file that contains relative image - fails to view

-31.  swmd review experience: smart token ids change when the tokens don't - and it's weird to review
+33.  swmd review experience: smart token ids change when the tokens don't - and it's weird to review

+34. Mermaid format - test changes in mermaid: replace the content and add context (new line, remove line, change line) , add token, change the template (Seems like now a change replacing new lines with <br/> is applied to the mermaid preview string, This means that after save the mermaid preview no longer works on github - the syntax is broken due to the added <br/> tags)

+35. A `<br/>` in a mermaid diagram breaks the diagram on save load - test this specific case and try to use the new syntex in the content mermaid to make sure it doesn't brake it either.

+*
 <br/>

 1.  **Didn't understand:**